Skip to ContentSkip to Navigation

 Staff & Student Research

-The department can supervise a broad range of literature dissertations dealing with texts written on topics from Old English, Middle English, Early Modern, and Modern literature.
+The department can supervise a broad range of literature dissertations dealing with texts written on topics from Old English, Middle English, Early Modern and Modern literature.
 Dissertations can focus on literatures written in English from various parts of the world, including, for example, American and African writing.
 Dissertations dealing with recent authors, canonical authors, popular authors and lesser-known works are equally welcome.
-While dissertations that deal with the themes of conflict and co-operation are particularly welcome, students have a free choice of dissertation subjects within the areas of staff expertise.
+Dissertations may be supervised by any appropriate member of staff.
+You can find out more about the research of staff members on our research and staff pages.

 Medieval

-• How an Adder Became an Arrow: Battle Kennings in Old English Poetry.
+• Battle Kennings in Old English Poetry.

 • The Representation of Turks in Late-Medieval and Early Modern Europe.

-• Homosexuality in Late Medieval English Literature: Langland, Chaucer, Gower, and the Gawain Poet.
+• Homosexuality in Late Medieval English Literature: Langland, Chaucer, Gower and the Gawain Poet.

 • Saints, Satan and Stylistics: Stylistic Features in Medieval Miracle Plays.